 How do I book pitches?

 You book your pitch at time of registration.
-You can update your registration at any time by logging into the website and visiting the My Account in the top right of the homepage.
-If you do change your pitching options please email the pitch coordinator to let them know.
+If you want to change your pitching options please email the pitch coordinator to let them know.

 Nalini Akolekar joined Spencerhill Associates after a lengthy editorial career and several years in advertising sales.
 Being an agent has provided the perfect opportunity to combine her editorial instincts with her sales, marketing, and business experience.